Living with a Chronic Condition: Five Fast Tips to Start Your Morning Right

 1. Get Ahead the Night Before

 The night before, write down important tasks that require your attention the next day.
-These items should not be an exhaustive list, but 5-6 key items that are a priority or items that you may forget.
+These items should not be an exhaustive list, but 5-6 key items that are a priority or items you may forget.
 Writing things down allows you to get stressful thoughts out of your head and on paper.
 This practice can help to decrease mind racing at night, which can interfere with getting restful sleep.

 2. Start Your Day with a Warm Shower